learn-co-curriculum/dsc-introduction-to-sampling/README.md

 More realistically, data scientists are typically working with a **sample** that represents some subset of the population of interest.
 From that sample, we can calculate **point estimates** for measurements such as the mean.
 Then using our knowledge of statistical distributions, we are able to make inferences about about the true population statistics, without ever having to survey the entire population!

+### Connections to Previous Concepts

+These concepts tie in to the **set theory concepts** previously introduced:

+* The *population* is equivalent to the *universal set*.
+Just like a universal set, a population is not necessarily all possible things that have ever existed, it just means all possible things within some defined specification.
+* The *sample* is a *subset* of this population.
+Every element in the sample is part of the population.
+In theory we could have a sample that includes every member of the population, but typically when we call something a "sample" we mean that it is a *proper subset* of the population (that the population contains additional members that are not part of the sample).

+Also, recall what we previously learned about **descriptive statistics**:

+* Statistical measures such as *measures of central tendency* (e.g. mean, median) and *measures of spread* (e.g. absolute deviation, standard deviation) are used to describe the *distribution* of a given collection of data points.
+We also use visualizations such as *histograms* and box plots to understand the shape of distributions.
+* These descriptive statistics can apply to populations or samples.
+When they are applied to populations they are called *population statistics*, and when they are applied to samples they are called *point estimates*.
+* In mathematical notation, we often use different symbols for a given statistic depending on whether it applies to the population or a sample.
+Some examples of those differences are listed below:
+  * Number
+    * $N$ is the number of individuals/cases in a population
+    * $n$ is the number of individuals/cases in sample
+  * Mean
+    * $\mu$ is the population mean (pronounced "mu")
+    * $\bar{x}$ is the sample mean (pronounced "x bar")
+  * Standard Deviation
+    * $\sigma$ is the population standard deviation (pronounced "sigma")
+    * $s$ is the sample standard deviation

 ## Case Study: Estimating Mean Age

 In the following example, let's say we are trying to estimate the **mean age of a population**.